wpswings/points-and-rewards-for-woocommerce/readme.txt

 Yes, you can restrict reward points when a user applies points while placing an order.
 For this: Go to other settings>Under Restrict reward points section>Enable Restrict reward points settings.
 Now the user will not receive any reward points if they apply any points while placing an order

-=Can I assign Points to all  Previous orders which are completed?=
+=Can I assign Points to all  Previous orders that are completed?=

 Yes, you can restrict reward points when a user applies points while placing an order.